Cassidy's Moving and Storage

 Figure out the approximate weight of the item will help you determine how to handle this, and whether you need a wooden crate or if a cardboard box will do.
 Most single-walled boxes will be able to hold up to 40 pounds or so during moving, so if your weight exceeds that you will need a wood crate instead.

 The safest and sturdiest way you can take care of larger items is to use wood crates.
-You can buy these online or even at a shipping suppliers.
+You can buy these online or even at a shipping supplier.

 If your artwork is very valuable, ask your mover about extra insurance.
 Make sure it’s on a value basis and not with the usual weight-based insurance.